Loki-Astari/geeky-nextjs/content/posts/C++WrapperforSocket.md

 * The ConnectSocket class connects and can be used to read/write
 * The DataSocket class is an already connected socket that can be used to read/write

-Since a socket is a resource we don't want to be able to duplicated it, but it can be moved .
+Since a socket is a resource we don't want to be able to duplicate it, but it can be moved.

 This lets me define a very simple interface like this: